baselkhawaja/FUTURE_DS_02/README.md

 Data Cleaning and Transformation
 Dashboard Components
 1. Churn by Contract Type
-Month-to-month contracts show significantly higher churn compared to long-term contracts Customers with one-year and two-year contracts are more likely to stay
+Month-to-month contracts show significantly higher churn One-year and two-year contracts have better retention
 2. Churn by Payment Method
-Electronic check users have the highest churn rate Automatic payment methods (bank transfer and credit card) show lower churn
+Electronic check users have the highest churn Automatic payment methods show lower churn
 3. Churn by Tenure Group
-Customers with low tenure (0–12 months) have the highest churn Churn decreases as customer tenure increases
+Low-tenure customers (0–12 months) have the highest churn Churn decreases as tenure increases
 4. Churn by Monthly Charges
-Customers with higher monthly charges are more likely to churn Lower-cost plans have better retention
+Higher monthly charges are associated with higher churn Lower-cost plans have better retention
 Key Insights
-Month-to-month customers have the highest churn Electronic check users churn the most among payment methods Customers with low tenure are more likely to leave Higher monthly charges significantly increase churn risk Recommendations
+Month-to-month customers have the highest churn Electronic check users churn the most
+Customers with low tenure are more likely to leave Higher monthly charges increase churn risk Recommendations
-Encourage long-term contracts through incentives or discounts Improve onboarding experience for new customers Promote automatic payment methods to reduce churn Review pricing strategies for high-cost plans
+Encourage long-term contracts through incentives or discounts Improve onboarding experience for new customers Promote automatic payment methods
+Review pricing strategies for high-cost plans
 Key Metrics
 Total Customers: 7043